Trees Are for the Birds

 Of course, trees are important for more than conserving lepidoptera and birds.
 As a quick overview, here are a few.
 Trees:

-- purify air by absorbing odors and pollutants from nearby roadways and smokestacks (in fact, trees have been found to actively “eat” pollution such as ozone by sharply increasing their uptake of oxygenated volatile organic compounds, OVOCs, when so confronted;
+• purify air by absorbing odors and pollutants from nearby roadways and smokestacks (in fact, trees have been found to actively “eat” pollution such as ozone);

-- increase property value (in one example, homes in Portland, Oregon, with more street trees nearby sold faster and for almost $9,000 more compared to homes with fewer street trees).
+• increase property value (e.g., homes in Portland with more street trees sold faster and for almost $9,000 more).

 So, let’s say you are ready to plant a tree.
 Late fall/winter is the ideal time.
 Where do you start?

 If you plant the tree yourself, dig the hole no deeper than necessary to accommodate the root ball, but at least twice as wide.
 Water well and be sure the tree gets an inch of water per week from that point forward.
-Newly planted trees may need protection from deer until branches are above the browse line and protection from buck rub until over 3” in diameter (see our Deer Wars blog for more information).
-If you are unable to do the work yourself, or prefer expert help, consult New Hope Audubon Society’s list of recommended landscaping professionals.
-Professional landscapers can often find trees that are not available to the public.
-If you are doing the work yourself, the same link includes NHAS-recommended nurseries.
-When visiting a nursery, inquire whether a tree has been treated with systemic pesticides (e.g., neonicotinoids), and avoid purchasing those trees or else you will be working against your goal of supporting lepidoptera and birds.
-Finally, avoid over-mulching trees with wood chips or other mulches.
-Volcano mulches around the trunks promote disease.
-Heavy applications of mulch can also become like concrete, smothering roots and keeping rainwater from reaching the soil.
+Newly planted trees may need protection from deer until branches are above the browse line and protection from buck rub until over 3” in diameter (see our Deer Wars blog for more info).
+If you prefer expert help, consult New Hope Audubon Society’s list of recommended landscaping professionals.
+If you’re doing the work yourself, see our recommended nurseries.
+Always ask whether a tree has been treated with systemic pesticides (e.g., neonicotinoids) and avoid those.
+Finally, avoid over-mulching trees with “volcano mulches.”
 Simply leaving the leaves avoids this problem.

 As Catherine Bollinger reminds us in a recent blog, although it is nice to have a garden bed focused on plants for pollinators, our entire yard—including its trees!—is the pollinator garden.
 It is also, thereby, a bird sanctuary.
 When we look up and see that intricate pattern of twigs and leaves, it can enliven our hearts with love and hope.